nagaladinnemahesh/nagaladinnemahesh/README.md

 ## ✨ About Me:
 🎯 I'm a passionate **Full Stack MERN Developer** with strong skills in building dynamic and scalable web applications.
 💻 I also enjoy working with **Python, AWS, and DevOps tools** to design end-to-end solutions.
-🚀 My journey includes **8 months of experience as an AWS Cloud Engineer**, and I am currently focusing on MERN + Python projects.
+🚀 My journey includes **8 months of experience as an AWS Cloud Engineer**, and I am currently focusing on MERN.
 🌱 I love solving problems, exploring new technologies, and collaborating on impactful projects.

 ---